makersacademy/bowling-challenge-ruby/MYREADME.md

 6. to find out current score - game.current_score

 Unfortunately Jesus Quintana wouldn't be happy with my scorecard as all his strikes wont get extra points.

+All commits for this challange are here: https://github.com/jotkafomat/bowling-challenge